4waisenkinder/4waisenkinder.github.io/source/_posts/2013-08-09-how-to-make-screenshots-with-phantomjs.markdown

 To set up the size of the window we need to set the view port size of the ```page``` object, which was initialized at the beginning.
 In this case ```viewportSize``` means the actual size of the simulated window.
 But to make proper screenshots we have to define the property ```clipRect``` as well to make the image fitting to the actual window view size.
 According to phantomjs documentation ```clipRect``` defines the size of the area that should be rasterized when calling the ```render``` function.

-So let's to the last step:
+So let's do the last step:

 Photosession-Time!!! :)